MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbongallery-class.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- TRUE to enable resizing the menu; otherwise, FALSE.
+[in] TRUE to enable resizing the menu; otherwise, FALSE.

- [in] *bVertcalOnly*
+*bVertcalOnly*<br/>
- TRUE to specify that the gallery can be resized only vertically; FALSE to specify that the gallery can be resized both vertically and horizontally.
+[in] TRUE to specify that the gallery can be resized only vertically; FALSE to specify that the gallery can be resized both vertically and horizontally.

 ### Remarks
  Use this method to enable or disable resizing the ribbon gallery.
 When resizing is enabled, the ribbon gallery displays a gripper that a user can use to resize it.